Kurara Chibana: Personal information

 Chibana was an educational-philosophy student at Sophia University.
 She got her Bachelor of Arts degree in 2006.
 She turned down a job offer from a publishing company in order to compete in the Miss Universe Japan pageant, which was held on April 25, 2006, in Tokyo.
 Kurara now works as a feature reporter, flying around the world to interview people for a leading fashion magazine in Japan.
 She writes and takes photos of their lifestyles.
 She speaks four languages: English, Spanish, French, and Japanese.

 Since October 2006, she has appeared regularly on the Nippon Television show "News Zero", reporting from both domestic and international locations, and launched her endorsement career as a spokesperson for more than four world-famous brands in 2007.
 She is the spokeswoman for Maybelline New York's Angelfit Make-Up.
-In late December, Global Beauties named Kurara as the Sexiest Woman Alive 2006, a title formerly held by her co-patriot/beauty diva, Miyako Miyazaki.
+In late December, Global Beauties named Kurara as the Sexiest Woman Alive 2006, a title formerly held by Miyako Miyazaki.

-In December 2013, Chibana was elected as the Japanese Ambassador for United Nations World Food Program because of her contributions to the organization as a celebrity partner.
+In December 2013, Chibana was elected as the Japanese Ambassador for United Nations World Food Program for her contributions to the organization as a celebrity partner.

-In October 2017, Chibana announced that she had married her boyfriend Ryuji Kamiyama.
+In October 2017, Chibana announced that she had married Ryuji Kamiyama.
+They have 2 daughters.